Hefazat-e-Islam Bangladesh: 26-28 March protests

+Ideology

+Rifat Binte Lutful urged that although it started as a fundamentlist group, later it began to drift towards moderate Islamism with Awami League administration recognising qawmi madrasah degrees and forming an anti-radical unity.
+The group has called on the government to cancel the commission instated by the 2024 interim government to protect and promote women's rights and freedom.

 Controversy

-Allegations of links with Jamaat e Islami
+Allegations of links with Jamaat-e-Islami

-The Awami League government alleges that Hefazat is front for Jamaat e Islami and seeks to derail the International tribunals for the war crimes committed in 1971, by Hefazat denies any role with Jamaat e Islami, and alleges that this is a libel to subjugate Islamists in public life.
-Analysts also say that any relationship claim is baffling as Ahmad Shafi belongs to a band of Islamists that unlike Jamaat, did not oppose the independence of Bangladesh, and supported a united India and rejected the creation of Pakistan in 1947.
-The German ambassador in Bangladesh Albrecht Conze opined that Hifazat demands fundamentalism in Bangladesh.
-However, in 2014, diplomats from the American embassy in Bangladesh met with the leaders of Hefazat and discussed their demands.
+The Awami League government alleged that Hefazat is front for Bangladesh Jamaat-e-Islami and seeks to derail the International Crimes Tribunal for the war crimes committed in 1971.
+Hefazat denies any role with Jamaat-e-Islami, and alleged that this is a libel to subjugate Islamists in public life.
+Analysts also say that any relationship claim is baffling as Ahmad Shafi belongs to a band of Islamists that, unlike Jamaat, did not oppose the independence of Bangladesh, and supported a united India and rejected the creation of Pakistan in 1947.

 Allegations of links with pro-Taliban leaders

-Maulana Habibur Rahman, a madrasa principal of Sylhet and one of the organizers of Hefazat-e Islam's 5 May protest, claimed that he met Osama Bin Laden, with members of the banned militant organization Harkat-ul Jihad al-Islami, in 1998.
-However, Hefazat leaders have condemned Harkat-ul Jihad al-Islami and Al Qaeda and its leader Ayman al-Zawahiri.
-In 2014 spokesman Azizul Haque Islamabadi said:
+Maulana Habibur Rahman, a madrasa principal of Sylhet and one of the organisers of Hefazat-e Islam's 5 May protest, claimed that he met Osama bin Laden and members of the banned militant organisation Harkat-ul-Jihad al-Islami, in 1998.
+However, Hefazat leaders have condemned Harkat-ul-Jihad al-Islami and Al-Qaeda and its leader Ayman al-Zawahiri.
+In 2014, Hefazat spokesman Azizul Haque Islamabadi said:

 There is prevailing a congenial and peaceful environment in Bangladesh.
-People are living in peace and in such a situation the announcement by Al Qaeda chief Zawahiri has made the people fearful and worried.
-Bangladesh had experienced earlier militant activities and terrorism by Jama’atul Mujahideen Bangladesh and Harkat-ul Jihad.
-But they could not emerge successful and Al Qaeda would not come out successful in Bangladesh despite their announcement.
+People are living in peace and in such a situation the announcement by Al-Qaeda chief Zawahiri has made the people fearful and worried.
+Bangladesh had experienced earlier militant activities and terrorism by Jamaat-ul-Mujahideen and Harkat-ul-Jihad.
+But they could not emerge successful and Al-Qaeda would not come out successful in Bangladesh despite their announcement.

+The German ambassador to Bangladesh Albrecht Conze opined that Hefazat demands fundamentalism in Bangladesh.
+However, in 2014, diplomats from the American embassy in Bangladesh met with the leaders of Hefazat and discussed their demands.